configcat/cpp-sdk/README.md

 cmake --build [build directory]
 ```

-Using `vcpkg.json` manifest file to add the dependencies in your project is recommended.
+We recommend that you use the `vcpkg.json` manifest file to add the dependencies to your project.
 You can find an example manifest file [here](example/vcpkg.json).

 ### 2. Go to the <a href="https://app.configcat.com/sdkkey" target="_blank">ConfigCat Dashboard</a> to get your *SDK Key*